cbagge/Losenordsfras/README.md

 # English

 Project generates a dictionary of swedish words suitable for building passphrases from.
-The basis i Gothenburg University's Saldo project (https://spraakbanken.gu.se/en/resources/saldo).
+It is based on the dictionary from Gothenburg University's Saldo project (https://spraakbanken.gu.se/en/resources/saldo).